xtreem88/interpreter/README.md

    `cmd/myinterpreter/main.go`.
 3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+The code is divided into several packages, each responsible for a different part of the interpreter:

+Scanner: Tokenizes the input source code into a sequence of tokens.
+Parser: Parses the tokens into an Abstract Syntax Tree (AST).
+Interpreter: Evaluates the AST to execute the code.
+AstPrinter: (Optional) Prints the AST for debugging purposes.
+Main: The entry point that ties everything together.